In Professional Settings

-If a child or young person with special educational needs and / or disabilities is attending, or is about to attend your school gathering information is key.
-This will help you understand the challenges the child may face in school.
+If a child or young person with special educational needs and / or disabilities is attending, or is about to attend your setting, gathering information is key.
+This will help you understand the challenges the child may face in their setting.

-Your school’s SENCo will be able to offer support to the wider team and coordinate involved professionals.
+Your settings SENCo will be able to offer support to the wider team and coordinate involved professionals.

-There may be a requirement for additional training to meet the child’s needs and to ensure staff safety.
+There may be a requirement for additional training to meet the child’s needs and to ensure professionals safety.

 Regular review of the plan and how well this is meeting the child’s needs - which may change over time, is important.

 When expected progress is not met despite the setting haven taken action to identify, assess and meet the special educational needs of the child, the child has not made expected progress, the setting should consider requesting an Education Health and Care needs Assessment.